broadwayinc/skapi-documentation/api-reference/database/README.md

         reference?: {
             unique_id?: string; // Unique ID of the record to reference. record_id?: string; // ID of the record to reference.
-If given, will override the unique_id. allow_multiple_reference?: boolean; // default: true, When false, other users can only reference this record once. reference_limit?: number | null; // default: null, Set to 0 to block other records to reference this record, null for no limit. can_remove_reference?: boolean; // default: false, When true, the owner of the record can remove the referenced records.
-And all the referenced records will be removed when the owner removes this record. index_restrictions?: {
+If given, will override the unique_id. prevent_multiple_referencing?: boolean; // default: false, When true, a single user can only reference this record once. referencing_limit?: number | null; // default: null, Set to 0 to block other records to reference this record, null for no limit. can_remove_referencing?: boolean; // default: false, When true, the owner of the record can remove the referenced records.
+And all the referenced records will be removed when the owner removes this record. exclude_from_suscription_feed?: boolean; // default: false, When true, the referenced records will not be included in the subscription feed.
+            only_allow_granted: boolean; // default: false, When true, only the users who have been granted access to the record can reference this record. index_restrictions?: {
                 /** Not allowed: White space, special characters.
 Allowed: Alphanumeric, Periods. */
                 name: string; // Allowed index name